ychinenov/Introductory_R/README.md

 # Introductory_R
-Material for introductory R workshop
+Materials for introductory R workshop at the HSS Initial upload
-Initial upload

 1)tidy.Rmd - an rmd file with materials for day 2 and day 3